Section III: Attorneys

 (1) Except as otherwise provided in this subsection, a member of the bar of this court shall automatically lose his or her membership if he or she loses, either temporarily or permanently, the right to practice law before any state or federal court for any reason other than nonpayment of dues, failure to meet continuing legal education requirements, or voluntary resignation unrelated to a disciplinary proceeding or problem.

-(2) When it is shown to the court that a member of its bar has lost his or her right to practice as described in subsection (1) above, the clerk shall issue an order directing the attorney to show cause within thirty days why the imposition of the identical discipline in this district should not be imposed.
-If the attorney fails to comply by filing a response, then the court shall enter an order imposing discipline identical to that of the other entity to the extent practicable.
-If the attorney files a response, the court will consider the following defenses in determining whether the identical discipline is warranted in this court: that the procedure followed in the other jurisdiction deprived the attorney of due process; that the proof was so clearly lacking that the court determines it cannot accept the final conclusion of the other jurisdiction; that the imposition of the identical discipline would result in a grave injustice; that the misconduct established by the other jurisdiction warrants substantially different discipline in this court; that the misconduct for which the attorney was disciplined in the other jurisdiction does not constitute professional misconduct in this State or in this court.
+(2) When it is shown to the court that a member of its bar has lost his or her right to practice as described in subsection (1) above, the court shall issue an order directing the attorney to show cause within thirty days why the imposition of the identical discipline in this district should not be imposed, and imposing that identicaldiscipline if no response is filed.
+If the attorney files a response, the court will consider the following defenses in determining whether the identical discipline iswarranted in this court: that the procedure followed in the other jurisdiction deprived the attorney of due process; that the proof was so clearly lacking that the court determines it cannot accept the final conclusion of the other jurisdiction; that the imposition of the identical discipline would result in a grave injustice; that themisconduct established by the other jurisdiction warrants substantially different discipline in this court; that the misconduct for which the attorney was disciplined in the other jurisdiction does not constitute professional misconduct in this State or in this court.
 If the attorney fails to establish one or more of the defenses listed above, the court shall enter the identical discipline to the extent practicable.
 If the attorney establishes one or more of these defenses, the court may impose whatever discipline it deems necessary and just.

 (c) Conviction of a Crime.
 A member of the bar of this court who is convicted of a felony offense in any state or federal court will be immediately and automatically suspended from practice and thereafter disbarred upon final conviction.